Charika #Seng ge, Snow Lion | Series II

 Work on 425gsm HP Saunders Waterford (Bridget Riley Special) paper.

 62.5 x 45 cm image size| 73 x 55.5 cm framed size (trimmed and float mounted) or framed to a larger size (with a window mount) 85 x 66.5cm

 If you have a question about this artwork, or would like to reserve the artwork for 24 hours please complete the form below.

 Product enquiry / reservation request

-Natasha Kumar’s latest collection was born of that moment in the Indian Himalaya.
-Tawang or Galden Namgey Lhatse, the world’s second largest Buddhist monastery, translates as celestial paradise on a clear night.
+Natasha Kumar’s latest collection was born at that moment in the Indian Himalayas.
+Tawang or Galden Namgey Lhatse, the world’s second-largest Buddhist monastery, translates as celestial paradise on a clear night.
 Close to the contentious, high border of Arunachal Pradesh where China and India collide, it is where the Dalai Lama found refuge, fleeing the Communist occupation of Tibet in 1959.